ForecastOS/investos/guides/simple_examples/spo.md

 backtest_result.summary
 ```

-When `backtest_result.summary` is executed, it will output summary backtest results:
+When `backtest_result.summary` is executed, it will output summary backtest results similar to the below:

 ```python
 # Initial timestamp                         2017-01-03 00:00:00